Impacts of extreme climatic events on ecosystems

 - Policy recommendations & adaptation/management for extreme events

 15-minute talks and posters are welcome on any of the above topics.
 This meeting will take a broad approach and monitoring, modelling and experimental studies are all welcomed.
+The deadline for submitting a talk is 09 August and the deadline for submitting a poster is 23 August.

 - £80 for PhD students